StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 The frame belongs to the byte offset at offset_delta.
 This is added to the previous frame's offset_delta.

 Each frame starts with an initial frame state composed of the arguments to the method.
-Local variable holds *this* and subsequent parameters follow.
-The initial offset is of course 0.
+Local variable 0 holds *this* and subsequent parameters follow.
+The initial offset is 0.

 ```java
           delta_offset = 0